Course Information

 SPA 205

 An advanced Spanish-language course that focuses on medical and health topics in the Hispanic/Latino world.
 Students will learn and practice specific vocabulary and structures useful for conducting a medical interview in Spanish.
 Aspects of Latin American and Hispanic/Latino cultures in the health and medical fields are explored by means of examining authentic texts and through the contribution of guest speakers.
-The course includes a telecollaboration project with students from a Colombian medical school.
+There is a mandatory community service project.

 Instructors